canonical/netbox/docs/administration/authentication/microsoft-azure-ad.md

 This user account has been replicated locally to NetBox, and can now be assigned groups and permissions within the NetBox admin UI.

-!!! note "Troubleshooting"
+## Troubleshooting

+### Redirect URI does not Match

+Azure requires that the authenticating client request a redirect URI that matches what you've configured for the app in step two.
+This URI **must** begin with `https://` (unless using `localhost` for the domain).

+If Azure complains that the requested URI starts with `http://` (not HTTPS), it's likely that your HTTP server is misconfigured or sitting behind a load balancer, so NetBox is not aware that HTTPS is being use.
+To force the use of an HTTPS redirect URI, set `SOCIAL_AUTH_REDIRECT_IS_HTTPS = True` in `configuration.py` per the [python-social-auth docs](https://python-social-auth.readthedocs.io/en/latest/configuration/settings.html#processing-redirects-and-urlopen).

+### Not Logged in After Authenticating

-    If you are redirected to the NetBox UI after authenticating, but are _not_ logged in, double-check the configured backend and app registration.
+If you are redirected to the NetBox UI after authenticating successfully, but are _not_ logged in, double-check the configured backend and app registration.
 The instructions in this guide pertain only to the `azuread.AzureADOAuth2` backend using a single-tenant app registration.